QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/perms.md

 $ cat /etc/passwd
 # if you can write it: make your user part of root group
 # if you can write it: add a new user that is part of root group
+# if you can write it: remove the 'x' to su without password
 ```

 If `/etc/shadow` was <s>intentionally</s> misconfigured